Fiat 500 "Topolino": History

 The Topolino was one of the smallest cars in the world at the time of its production.
-Launched in 1936, three models were produced until 1955, all with only minor mechanical and cosmetic changes.
+Launched in June 1936, three models were produced until 1955, all with only minor mechanical and cosmetic changes.
 It was equipped with a 569 cc four-cylinder, side-valve, water-cooled engine mounted in front of the front axle (later an overhead valve motor), and so was a full-scale car rather than a cyclecar.
 The radiator was located behind the engine which made possible a lowered aerodynamic nose profile at a time when competitors had a flat, nearly vertical grille.
 The shape of the car's front allowed exceptional forward visibility.

 Rear suspension initially used quarter-elliptic rear springs, but buyers frequently squeezed four or five people into the nominally two-seater car, and in later models the chassis was extended at the rear to allow for more robust semi-elliptic springs.

-With a power of about 13 bhp, its top speed was about 85 km/h (53 mph), and it could achieve a fuel consumption of about 6 l/100km.
+With a power output of around 13 bhp, its top speed was around 85 km/h (53 mph), and could achieve fuel consumption levels up to an estimated 6 l/100km.
 The target price given when the car was planned was 5,000 lire.
-The price at launch was 9,750 lire, though the decade was one of falling prices in several parts of Europe and later in the 1930's the Topolino was sold for about 8,900 lire.
+The price at launch was 9,750 lire, though the decade was one of falling prices in several parts of Europe, and later in the 1930's, the Topolino was sold for about 8,900 lire.
 Despite being more expensive than first envisioned, the car was competitively priced.
 Nearly 520,000 were sold.